AbdelrahmanKhaa/SuBoudi/README.md

 ## Suggestions or Improvements?

 If you have any ideas, features, or new sources you'd like to see added, feel free to reach out!
-You’ll find my LinkedIn link displayed when the tool starts running — I’d be happy to collaborate and improve SuBoudi together.
+You’ll find my LinkedIn link displayed when the tool starts running.
+I’d be happy to collaborate and improve SuBoudi together.